Kukupie123/kukus_Duo_IDE/Problems I Faces.md

 #### I had to set "negotiated = true".
 Each negotiated DataChannel must have a UID.
 If you fail to provide UID then you will only be able to create one negotiated DC.
 ### When I send data as a caller it is received properly by the Callee.
 But I want the Caller to get the data I sent as a caller too to keep consistency.
 #### I setup a second Data Channel to send back the data received as a Callee.
 Not sure if it's scalable when there are multiple peers.
+### Reminder : One Handler will overwrite another.
+If you have a DC.onMessage in 1.dart and another in 2.dart, only one of them will run.